YashKushwaha/genai_cicd_project_v1/README.md

 # GenAI Deployment Project

 ## Overview
+In this project I have explored integrating CICD pipelines with genai application development.

 This project builds upon my previous work in Generative AI, where I explored both **open-source** and **commercial** large language models (LLMs), including: